Guess Who’s Bringing Crazy in Love Back – Zendaya

 2021 has brought a lot of uncertainty and circumstances to navigate, but Zendaya has highlighted a return to the 2000s.
-Baguette bags and baby tees have been dominating the wardrobes of it-girls and top models alike.
+Baguette bags and baby tees have dominated the wardrobes of it-girls and top models.
 Recently we have seen these trends transitioning from streetwear and Instagram pages onto the red carpet.

-Firstly, this was notably seen in the form of Dua Lipa’s Versace gown at the Grammys this March.
+The house of Versace sits firmly as the high-fashion answer for early 2000s nostalgia.
+This was notably seen in the form of Dua Lipa’s Versace gown at the Grammys this March.
 The sparkling butterfly and mesh gown solidified Dua’s position as a Y2K trendsetter.
-The house of Versace sits firmly as the high-fashion answer, for early 2000s nostalgia.

-Continuing on with our theme of recognising 2000s styles coming back, we look into the Versace SS20 show.
+Continuing with our theme of recognising 2000s styles returning, we look into the Versace SS20 show.

 Zendaya & Versace

-Come 28th June and Versace has once again encapsulated the early 2000s revival as Zendaya stunned at the BET Awards.
+Come 28th June, Versace has once again encapsulated the early 2000s revival as Zendaya stunned at the BET Awards.
 The Euphoria star wore a Versace revival gown which was quickly recognised as an ode to Beyoncé.
-In 2003, Beyoncé twirled across the 2003 award ceremony stage, performing her biggest hits.
-The purple gown was elongated, in comparison to Beyoncé’s mini dress from her performance of Crazy in Love.
+The purple gown was elongated, compared to Beyoncé’s mini dress from her performance of Crazy in Love.
+2003 Beyoncé twirled across the 2003 award ceremony stage, performing her biggest hits.

-Zendaya made it clear that her outfit was in homage to this performance by captioning her Instagram post with the song’s title.
-As a self-declared Beyoncé fan, it was clearly an intentional act of tribute by the young actress.
+Zendaya clarified that her outfit was a homage to this performance by captioning her Instagram post with the song’s title.
+As a self-declared Beyoncé fan, it was clearly an intentional tribute by the young actress.

-Beyoncé’s beachy waves were a staple of its time but in recent years smooth buns, donned by the likes of Kendall Jenner; Bella Hadid; and Zendaya herself, have become the ‘it-girl hairstyle’.
+Beyoncé’s beachy waves were a staple of its time, but in recent years smooth buns, donned by Kendall Jenner; Bella Hadid; and Zendaya herself, have become the ‘it-girl hairstyle’.
 Zendaya’s contemporary styling and archival Versace gown perfectly epitomise the climate in the fashion industry as an ‘early noughties trends return but with a Gen-Z twist.’